Clicky Skip to Content

 Are Strawberries Acidic

 Strawberries are slightly acidic and are not recommended for people suffering from acid reflux.
-However, their pH is high relative to other fruits, so they are nearly neutral fruits.
+However, their pH is high relative to other fruits, so they are nearly neutral.
 Their pH ranges between 3 and 3.5, and pH values between 0 to 6.99 are considered acidic.
 The nearer to 0, the more acidic.

-The fact that strawberries are tart is something that is often surprising to people, as they often do not associate the sweet, juicy fruit with tartness.
-Fresh strawberries are composed mostly of citric acid, which is the most dominant of many acids found in fruit.
-While strawberry acidity comes from citric acid, which accounts for approximately ninety per cent of acidity, keep in mind that the acidity decreases when strawberries mature.
-While not a lot of information is available about acidity in dried strawberries, chances are the dried version of the fruit is going to stay acidic.
+The fact that strawberries are tart is often surprising to people, as they often do not associate the sweet, juicy fruit with tartness.
+Fresh strawberries are composed mostly of citric acid, the most dominant of many acids found in fruit.

 By the way, if you’re interested in How To Cut Chocolate, check out my article on that.